mesamoo/dotfiles/README.md

 Additional Goals:
 -------------

-Clean configuration file so that others can easily modify and hopefully learn from
+Clean, well layed out (I hope) configuration files. hopefully others can easily modify and learn from these files.

 (Use a monospace font when editting for easily viewed layout)

 AutoProperties:
 -------------